xiaohuiwang000/xiaohuiwang000.github.io/_pages/about.md

 # 🔥 News
 - *2025.05*: &nbsp;🎉🎉 I am proud to be named one of the Top 10 Students in the School of Information Science and Technology!
 - *2025.05*: &nbsp;🎉🎉 I have received the Fumei Summer Research Scholarship.
-Many thanks for their generous support!
+Many thanks to the Fumei Foundation!
 - *2025.03*: &nbsp;🎉🎉 I have been accepted into the 2025 Summer Research Internship Programme in School of CDS at HKU.
 - *2025.03*: &nbsp;🎉🎉 Our work on [Delta Parameter Compression](https://arxiv.org/pdf/2503.06676) is now on arxiv！